-My name is Alison, Director of Catering at The Lenox, and I’m writing this post in the hopes of simplifying and clarifying the wedding planning process our couples go through.
+My name is Alison, Director of Catering at The Lenox Hotel in Boston, and I’m writing this post in the hopes of simplifying and clarifying the wedding planning process our couples go through.
 To try to add context, this will be written through the timeline of one of our couples, Natasha & Philip.

 Natasha and Philip are the type of people you like right away.
 They are fun, bubbly and just really really nice so, it’s no surprise that I selected their wedding for this Blog Post.
 Natasha and I worked on this together so she will chime in at certain points!

 Their ‘how we met story’ is pretty cute, mostly because it took Philip a while to make a move.
 They met working together at EF Tours, their first job out of college.
 They started in the same group on December 7, 2008 but didn’t start dating until October 2009.
 I told you it took him a while.
 Natasha recalls, “I thought he was super cute, but it took him a bit to get over my platinum blonde hair at the time”.
 Don’t they just look fun – engagement photos below!

 Now that you have some background about the couple, let’s start from the beginning of the wedding planning process.